Stage 2 translation

 Each VM is assigned a virtual machine identifier (VMID).
 The VMID is used to tag translation lookaside buffer (TLB) entries, to identify which VM each entry belongs to.
 This tagging allows translations for multiple different VMs to be present in the TLBs at the same time.

-The VMID can either be 8 or 16 bits, and is controlled by the
+VTTBR_EL2 can either be 8 or 16 bits.
+The VMID is controlled by the

 VTCR_EL2.VS bit.
 Support for 16-bit VMIDs is optional, and was added in Armv8.1-A.